 Based on their mineral content and other factors, the various types of clay have different absorbency levels and effects on the skin.
 Just like using the right clay for your skin type can give you amazing results, using the wrong one can leave your skin irritated and/or excessively dry.

-– Fruit juices (e.g. cucumber, lemon, tomato, apple…etc.) are mildly acidic and promote cell renewal through chemical peeling.
-Also very effective to reduce the appearance of white spots, black spots, acne scars (as well as other scars) and pigmentation spots
+– Fruit juices (eg. cucumber, lemon, tomato, apple… etc.) are mildly acidic and promote cell renewal through chemical peeling.
+It is also very effective in reducing the appearance of white spots, black spots, acne scars (as well as other scars), and pigmentation spots

 – Floral waters (hydrosols) of rosemary (unclogs and reduces the dimension of open pores), lavender (soothing, healing, mild antiseptic), peppermint (refreshing, astringent, soothing – be sure to avoid eye area), witch hazel (purifying, astringent, circulatory – also great to treat rosacea)

-– Aloe Vera gel can help oily and acne skin as it soothes irritations, speeds up healing of skin lesions like pimples, acts as a mild antibacterial and antifungal and at the same time it hydrates the skin, supporting collagen synthesis.
-Aloe Vera gel actually benefits all skin types
+– Aloe Vera gel can help oily and acne skin as it soothes irritations, speeds up healing of skin lesions like pimples, acts as a mild antibacterial and antifungal, and simultaneously hydrates the skin, supporting collagen synthesis.
+Aloe Vera gel benefits all skin types

 – Egg whites draw the oils out of the skin and improve its tonus